-Character Mutations [Preview]
+Character Mutations

 Overview

-It is possible to specify multiple actions as a part of a single goal, mutations will then be applied to the character after the remaining actions are executed in order.
-For example, if a goal has two actions; “greet the player”, and “set_motivation: ‘sell sword to the player’”, then the motivation field will be updated after the character greets the player.
+For example, if a goal has two actions such as: “greet the player”, and “set_motivation: ‘sell sword to the player’”, then the motivation field would be updated after the character greets the player.

-Mutations are currently scoped to the session, that means;
+- Mutations are scoped to the session.

-- It is possible to have various mutations for the same character across different sessions.
+- You can apply various mutations to the same character across different sessions.

 Field References

-Name | type(s) | limits | Comment |
+Name | Type(s) | Limits | Comment |

 ---|---|---|---|